Protract-123/BearSSL-PS3/README.md

 This will create the PS3_Release folder in the root of the cloned Git repository.
 This should contain BearSSL.a and BearSSL-Test.self.

-The test application can then be run, and it should print a variety of logs that can be viewed through a tool like ProDG.
+The test application can then be run through ProDG in order to send an https request to the target.

 Please note that there may be an error when building using a fresh copy of the PS3 SDK.
-If you go to the source of the file that has the issue, there should be multiple "noexcept" that can be removed to fix the error.
-No idea if this is good practice, but it's what worked for me.
+If you go to the source of the file that has the issue (initializer_list) there should be multiple "noexcept" that can be removed to fix the error.
+If you don't want to tamper with the PS3 SDK you can also change the C++ language to C++ 11.

 I suggest copying the built static linked library and the "inc" folder to somewhere in usr\local\cell so it can be easily used in your projects.